mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Ah ha!
 The `setUp` function created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

 Of course not.
-This test is a failure because it forced you, the reader, outside the test function to understand its correctness.
+This test is a failure because it forced you, the reader, to search outside the test function to understand its correctness.

 # Keep the reader in your test function

-**The reader should be able to understand your test without looking at any helper methods.**
-{: .notice--info}

 My preferred way to write.